-Levees in the Suisun Marsh were included in the ROD within the scope of the Levee System Integrity Program for purposes of considering whether levees within the Suisun Marsh may need repair or improvement to accomplish other CALFED objectives (e.g., ecosystem restoration and water quality.)
-However, the CALFED Agencies have not made commitments to accept any responsibility or provide any assistance for maintaining the stability of the Suisun Marsh levee system through their inclusion in the Levee System Integrity Program, although, this does not preclude any existing CALFED Agency agreements and commitments for Suisun Marsh levee maintenance or improvement.
+Levees in the Suisun Marsh are included in the ROD and discussed within the scope of the LSIP.
+The task is to evaluate the levees in the Suisun Marsh and determine if need repair or improvements in order to accomplish CALFED objectives (e.g., ecosystem restoration and water quality.)
+Inclusion of the Suisun Marsh levee system in the LSIP does not mean that CALFED agencies have made commitments to accept responsibility or provide any assistance for maintaining the stability of this levee system; however, this does not preclude any existing CALFED Agency agreements and commitments for Suisun Marsh levee maintenance or improvements.

-The ROD focused on the Delta's levees but recommended a study to determine if the Suisun Marsh should be included as a Levee System Integrity Program action.
-This evaluation is being performed as part of the Delta Risk Management Strategy.

-However, to assure the LSIP Plan remains consistent with the DRAFT CALFED 10-Year Finance Plan, the LSIP will show, below, the five commitment categories tailored to the Suisun Marsh.
+The ROD focuses on the Delta levees and recommended a study to determine if the Suisun Marsh levees should be included as a LSIP action; this evaluation is being performed as part of DRMS.
+However, to assure the LSIP Plan remains consistent with the DRAFT CALFED 10-Year Finance Plan, the LSIP will show the five commitment categories tailored to the Suisun Marsh.
+These categories are as floow:

-• Provide Base Level Protection
+Provide Base Level Protection

-Provide funding to participating local levee maintaining agencies to reconstruct selected Suisun Marsh levees to a suitable base level of protection, not necessarily the PL84-99 standard.
+Provide funding to participating local levee maintaining agencies to reconstruct selected Suisun Marsh levees to a suitable base level of protection.
+This level of protection will most likely will not include PL84-99 standard.

-• Implement Special Improvement Projects
+Implement Special Improvement Projects